 What is Whiteside County?

-Whiteside County, established in 1836, is a region rich in history, agriculture, and industry.
-Named after General Samuel Whiteside, the county is notable for being the birthplace of President Ronald Reagan and housing the Albany Mounds State Historic Site.
-Its strategic location is further emphasized by its segment of the historic U.S. Route 30, the Lincoln Highway.
-The county's economic landscape is a blend of its historical roots and modern industrial and agricultural pursuits.
+Whiteside County, established in 1836, is a region characterized by a rich tapestry of history, agriculture, and industry.
+Named after General Samuel Whiteside, the county holds historical significance, notably as the birthplace of President Ronald Reagan in Tampico.
+Its landscape is further enhanced by the Albany Mounds State Historic Site and its position along a segment of the historic Lincoln Highway (U.S. Route 30).
+The county's economic foundation is built upon a diverse mix of agricultural output and industrial activity, positioning it as a key economic hub.

 How much funding has Whiteside County raised?